-Today, 389 million people, or 41%, of the population in Sub-Saharan Africa live on less than $1.90 per day.
-Access to education and health care resources are two key to lifting individuals and families out of chronic poverty and building the necessary skills to become self-reliant
+Today, 389 million people, or 41%, of the population in Sub-Saharan Africa, live on less than $1.90 per day.
+Access to education and healthcare resources are two keys to lifting individuals and families out of chronic, extreme poverty and building the necessary skills to become self-reliant.

 LIVES IMPACTED BY LIFT INITIATIVES

 Congratulations to our latest Adult Literacy graduates in Sierra Leone!

 In Sierra Leone, our ENA team has worked tirelessly to bring literacy opportunities to hundreds of illiterate men and women living in extreme poverty.
 Once graduated, these individuals can read and write.
 We love celebrating this significant life achievement with them.
 We are proud of their dedicated efforts to build self-reliance and improve their lives.

 Education and Opportunity Bring Success to Women in Ethiopia

 ENA’s microcredit program teaches women to become self-reliant and improve their lives.
 We currently have 300 women from 10 villages enrolled in this life-changing We celebrate with the women graduates who now have the ability to pay back their loans while expanding their businesses.
 We are proud of these entrepreneurial-spirited, brave, and talented women who are taking steps to rise from poverty and care for their families.

 47 Adult Literacy Students Graduate!

 After two years of literacy classes, women and men from the Lake Volta Region of Ghana have learned to read, write, and perform basic math functions.
 Many of these graduates are women whose parents would not allow them to go to school because of their gender.
 After such hard work and dedication, their future is bright!
 We are so happy for each graduate!